teikimm307/ExposomeDB/README.md

 # Production

 1. Get SSH access to your server.
 Install docker, the only dependency.
-2. `cd` into a directory of your choice (this is where the database will be stored as well)
+2. `cd` into a directory of your choice (this is where any app-related data will be stored as well)
-3. Run the following script (it will also prompt you for the port on which the app should run):
+3. Run the following script (it will also prompt you for the port which the app should expose, the default being 5000):
 ```sh
 curl -sSL https://raw.githubusercontent.com/teikimm307/ExposomeDB/master/setup.sh | sh
 ```

+To restart the app, rerun the above script.
+To kill it, run `docker kill chemicaldb-web`.

+You will likely want to enable https through a reverse proxy like nginx.

 # Development